-The Executive Director, prior to the purchase of goods or services must approve all PTO expenditures.
+The Head of School, prior to the purchase of goods or services must approve all PTO expenditures.
 Any PTO member who is due reimbursement from SHAS for any purchases of goods or services must submit all receipts with proper approval documentation and a Reimbursement Form to the business office.